-The participants are required to prepare a short paper prior to departure for the project venue (see Attachment 1).
-In preparing the paper, they are expected to follow the "Guidelines for the Preparation of Country Papers" given in Attachment 1.
+The participants are required to prepare a short paper prior to departure for the project venue.
+In preparing the paper, they are expected to follow the "Guidelines for the Preparation of Country Papers" to be provided later.

 10. Postproject Actions